Holiday season cultural activities in Montréal

 Montréal’s entertainment scene sparkles with concerts and shows at venues big and small.
 Here are some of our picks.

-Over at Bourgie Concert Hall the highly-anticipated holiday classic A Charlie Brown Christmas featuring the Taurey Butler Trio is a Montreal favourite.
-This three-concert series (December 15-16) will sell out, so get your tickets early.
+Bourgie Hall presents the ninth edition of their highly-anticipated holiday classic A Charlie Brown Christmas featuring the Taurey Butler Trio.
+This four-concert series (December 20 and 21) will sell out, so get your tickets early.

-The annual Andy Kim Christmas concert returns to the Corona Theatre on December 10 with a collection of iconic performers with all proceeds donated to Starlight Children’s Foundation Canada.
+The annual Andy Kim Christmas concert returns to the Beanfield Theatre (formerly The Corona) on December 9 with special guest performers, with all proceeds donated to Starlight Children’s Foundation Canada.
+Andy Kim was born and raised in Montréal, and his mega-hits include Rock Me Gently and the iconic Sugar, Sugar for The Archies.

 Arts and culture